l0ka/spice_downloads/README.md

 not feasible for metadata quering, making the access through the `GenomicDataCommons R` package the only way to inspect those data.

-### spice_explorer webapp
+### spice_downloads webapp
-In order to provide an easy to use graphical web-based interface, to allow quick access to GDC Data Portal, spice_explorer webapp was build.
+In order to provide an easy to use graphical web-based interface, to allow quick access to GDC Data Portal, spice_downloads webapp was build.
 No programming skills are required to use it, so even people without any knoledge about `R` and the `GenomicDataCommons` package can access GDC data.
-The aim of spice_explorer is:
+The aim of spice_downloads is:

 * facilitate the GDC open-access data retrieval;
 * prepare the data to download;
 * easily reproduce earlier research results.

-spice_explorer webapp is a `Shiny` webapp (https://shiny.rstudio.com/) build around the `GenomicDataCommons R` package.
+spice_downloads webapp is a `Shiny` webapp (https://shiny.rstudio.com/) build around the `GenomicDataCommons R` package.
 It allows to build and download manifests, as well as query metdata files and download them.
 More specifically, users can: